How much does human behaviour cost your business?

 What the three sources are actually describing.

-What Kegan identifies as immunity to change — the psychological mechanism that makes silence feel safer than directness — Gallup measures as disengagement, and Crucial Learning traces through the cost of conversations that never happen.
+What Kegan identifies as immunity to change — the psychological mechanism that makes silence feel safer than directness — Gallup measures as disengagement, and Crucial Learning traces through the cost of the conversations that never happen.
 McKinsey aggregates the result at organisational scale.

 They are not three separate problems.
 They are one problem, measured three ways.